nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_create.md

 ## Create Operation

 <div markdown="span" class="alert alert-success" role="alert">
-`POST [baseUrl]/DocumentReference`
+`POST [baseUrl]/STU3/DocumentReference`
 </div>

 Provider systems:

-- MUST construct and send a new Pointer (DocumentReference) resource that conforms to the NRL-DocumentReference-1 profile and submit this to NRL using the FHIR RESTful [create](https://www.hl7.org/fhir/stu3/http.html#create) interaction.
+- MUST construct and send a new Pointer (DocumentReference) resource that conforms to the `NRL-DocumentReference-1` profile and submit this to NRL using the FHIR RESTful [create](https://www.hl7.org/fhir/stu3/http.html#create) interaction.
-- MUST include the URI of the NRL-DocumentReference-1 profile StructureDefinition in the DocumentReference.meta.profile element of the DocumentReference resource.
 - MUST include all of the mandatory data-elements contained in the `NRL-DocumentReference-1` profile when constructing a DocumentReference.
 The mandatory data-elements are detailed on the [Developer FHIR Resource](explore_reference.html) page.
-- MUST supply `subject`, `custodian` and `author` attributes as absolute literal references, the formats of which can be found on the [Developer FHIR Resource](explore_reference.html) page.
+- MUST follow all population guidance as outlined on the [Developer FHIR Resource](explore_reference.html) page when constructing a DocumentReference.
 - MUST only create pointers for records where they are the pointer owner (custodian).

 For all create requests the `custodian` ODS code in the DocumentReference resource MUST be affiliated with the `Client System ASID` value in the `fromASID` HTTP request header sent to the NRL.